Brandon Leibrandt: Philadelphia Phillies

 Leibrandt signed and spent 2014 with the GCL Phillies and Williamsport Crosscutters, pitching to a combined 3–5 record and 2.82 ERA with 67 strikeouts and an 0.97 WHIP in 60.2 innings.
 In 2015, he played for the Clearwater Threshers where he compiled a 7–3 record, 3.11 ERA and 1.03 WHIP in 17 starts.
 He was a Florida State League Mid-Season All Star, and an MiLB Phillies Organization All Star.
 In 2016, he returned to Clearwater, but pitched in only six games due to injury.
 He spent 2017 with both the Reading Fightin Phils and Lehigh Valley IronPigs, posting a combined 11–5 record and 3.62 ERA in 25 total starts between the two clubs.

 Leibrandt returned to Lehigh Valley in 2018, going 4–1 with a 1.42 ERA and an 0.87 WHIP in 20 games (six starts), and struck out 32 batters in 50.2 innings.
 He last pitched on June 30, and underwent Tommy John surgery, missing the remainder of the 2018 season and the 2019 season.

 The Phillies released Leibrandt on May 29, 2020.

 Somerset Patriots

 On June 3, 2020, Leibrandt signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
+With the 2020 Atlantic League cancelled by the COVID-19 pandemic, Leibrandt was assigned to the New Jersey Blasters as part of the SOMERSET Professional Baseball Series, a twelve game series organized by the Patriots for the 2020 season.

 Miami Marlins

 On August 10, 2020, the Miami Marlins selected Leibrandt's contract from Somerset.
 Leibrandt was promoted to the major leagues on August 18.
 He made his major league debut on August 23 against the Washington Nationals.
-On the season, Leibrandt appeared in five big league games, notching a 2.00 ERA with three strikeouts in 9.0 innings pitched.
-He was sent outright to Triple-A on October 29, 2020 and became a free agent on November 2.
+On the season, Leibrandt appeared in five big league games, notching a 2.00 ERA with three strikeouts in 9 innings pitched.
+He was removed from the 40–man roster and sent outright to the Triple–A Jacksonville Jumbo Shrimp on October 29, and became a free agent on November 2.